Buy now, pay later

-Buy now, pay later (BNPL) is a type of short-term financing that allows consumers to make purchases and pay for them at a future date.
-BNPL is generally structured like an installment plan money lending process that involves consumers, financiers, and merchants.
+Buy now, pay later (BNPL) is a type of short-term debt financing that allows consumers to make purchases while only initially paying for a portion of their value, postponing payment of the remainder of the debt until a future date, or dividing it into a series of installment payments.
+BNPL is generally structured like a hire purchase or installment plan money lending process that involves consumers, financiers, and merchants.
 Financiers pay merchants on behalf of the consumers when goods or services are purchased by the latter.
 These payments are later repaid by the consumers over time in equal installments.
-The number of installments and repayment period varies depending on the BNPL financiers.
+The number of installments and the repayment period vary, depending on the BNPL financier.

 History

 The earliest form of BNPL traces back to the 19th century, when installment plans emerged as a way for consumers to purchase expensive goods (e.g. furniture, pianos and farm equipment) they did not have the funds to buy outright.
-In India, BNPL is considered similar to the country's traditional paper-based Udhar Khata system, where corner shops, known as kiranas locally, kept manually logged credit ledgers to allow their customers to buy provisions on credit and repay them later.